KILTprotocol/docs/docs/develop/08_opendid/01_overview.md

 ## Project container structure

-The project consist of multiple parts that supplement and interact with each other all shipped as docker containers and released to docker hub.
+The project consist of multiple parts that supplement and interact with each other all shipped as Docker containers and released to Docker Hub.

 ### opendid-setup container